Transition state theory: Kramers theory of reaction rates

 where $\omega_a$ is the frequency of the well for state A, $\omega_H$ is the frequency of the barrier well, $\gamma$ is the viscous damping, $E_H$ is the energy of the top of the barrier, $E_A$ is the energy of bottom of the well for state A, and $k_\text{B}T$ is the temperature of the system times the Boltzmann constant.

+For general damping (overdamped or underdamped), there is a similar formula.

 Justification for the Eyring equation

-One of the most important features introduced by Eyring, Polanyi and Evans was the notion that activated complexes are in quasi-equilibrium with the reactants.
+One of the most important features introduced by Eyring, Polanyi, and Evans was the notion that activated complexes are in quasi-equilibrium with the reactants.
 The rate is then directly proportional to the concentration of these complexes multiplied by the frequency (kBT/h) with which they are converted into products.
 Below, a non-rigorous plausibility argument is given for the functional form of the Eyring equation.
-However, the key statistical mechanical factor kBT/h will not be justified, and the argument presented below does not constitute a true "derivation" of the Eyring equation.
+However, the key statistical-mechanical factor kBT/h will not be justified, and the argument presented below does not constitute a true "derivation" of the Eyring equation.